jiashie/OaidFacade/README.md

 # OaidFacade
-facade for varying version of oaid sdk
+facade for varying version of oaid sdk。